Do you suffer from a red face?

-Call us (949) 551-1113 to make an appointment to see Dr. Shafa for an accurate diagnosis and the best, appropriate treatment of your skin condition or ask question.
-We will start a treatment plan that is tailored for your specific needs and lifestyle.
+Call us to make an appointment to see Dr. Shafa for an accurate diagnosis and the best, appropriate treatment of your skin condition or Ask Questions We will start a treatment plan that is tailored to your specific needs and lifestyle.

 What is Rosacea?

 Rosacea is a chronic skin inflammation that can attack the face and eyes.
-It usually occurs after age 30.
-The symptoms of this annoying and possibly painful skin disease usually starts as face redness, swelling and tenderness of the affected area. t Infected acne-like tender bumps is a part of this disease.
-Rosacea can be persistent for years and has episodes of increased symptoms followed by dormant periods of little to no symptoms.
-Episodes vary in length from patient to patient.
+It usually occurs after the age of 30.
+The symptoms of this annoying and potentially painful skin disease usually start as facial redness, swelling, and tenderness of the affected area.
+Infected acne-like tender bumps are a part of this disease.
+Rosacea can be persistent for years with episodes of increased symptoms followed by dormant periods of little to no symptoms.
+Episodes may vary in length from patient to patient.

 Ocular rosacea is a commonly misdiagnosed disease.
-Cases range from mild to severe with symptoms including soreness, the sensation of a foreign body present in the eye, burning, and watering eyes.
-Ocular rosacea occurs in 58% of patients who have skin symptoms of Rosacea.
+Cases range from mild to severe with symptoms of soreness, the sensation of a foreign body present in the eye, burning, and watering eyes.
+Ocular rosacea occurs in 58% of patients who have skin symptoms of rosacea.

-Since symptoms are often misdiagnosed it is best to be evaluated by a physician to establish the proper treatment plan.
-Treatment can be as simple as artificial tears, proper eyelid hygiene to as complex as topical lid medication and oral antibiotics.
+Since symptoms are often misdiagnosed, it is best to be evaluated by a physician to establish the proper treatment plan.
+Treatment can be as simple as artificial tears and proper eyelid hygiene or as complex as topical lid medication and oral antibiotics.

 Treatment options for Rosacea

 Oral antibiotics can be used to cure or control rosacea.
-As you know there are many different type of antibiotics on the market.
-The key for an appreciative response to the treatment is to choose the correct antibiotic tailored to your type and severity of you rosacea.
-Other important factors that make a difference in the success of the treatment is the proper dosage and duration of the antibiotic given to you.
-Depending on your individual case we might give you topical, oral or combination of antibiotics to achieve the best result in shortest possible time period.
-During treatment and once symptoms have resolved it is also imperative for patients to regularly use sunscreen, as sun exposure aggravates symptoms.
+As you know, there are many different types of antibiotics on the market.
+The key to an effective response to the treatment is to choose the correct antibiotic tailored to the type and severity of your rosacea.
+Other important factors that make a treatment successful are the proper dosage and duration of the antibiotic.
+Depending on your individual case, we may give you topical, oral, or a combination of both types of antibiotics to achieve the best results in the shortest possible time.
+During and after treatment (once symptoms have resolved), it is also imperative for patients to regularly use sunscreen, as sun exposure can aggravate symptoms.